DejeroSupport1/SupportTool/README.md

 #When pasting links change the "?dl=0" to "?dl=1" at the end of the link.
 Otherwise the download will NOT work in the SupportTool app.

-#Highly recommend added a comment when committing a change to the links.txt file.
+#Highly recommend adding a comment when committing a change to the links.txt file.
 Not necessary but it helps keep track of things.

 #Reach out to bahaa.zantout@dejero.com for any inquires or issues.